jiahao42/LambSTL/README.md

 * **Sample7 - Red-Black Tree**

-Do you know that set and map can be based on Red-Black Tree, let's discuss it
+Do you know that set and map can be based on Red-Black Tree, let's see it

 * **Sample8 - Why function object**

 Why use function object instead of function pointer?

-In C programming, we use function pointer a lot, but it has some drawbacks comparing to function object in C++
+In C programming, we use function pointer a lot, but it has some drawbacks comparing to function object in C++, what's these?